elamaran619/amazon-quicksight-user-guide/doc_source/working-with-aws-vpc.md

    1. On the Amazon VPC console, find the **VPC ID** that you want to use\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/vpc-console.png)

    1. On the Amazon VPC subnet console page, see which subnets are in that VPC by locating the VPC ID\.
 Choose a subnet, and copy its **Subnet ID** value\.
+The subnet you choose is the one where you plan to create an elastic network interface\.
+It must be possible to route from this subnet to any destinations you want to reach\.
+For more information, see [VPCs and Subnets](http://docs.aws.amazon.com//AmazonVPC/latest/UserGuide/VPC_Subnets.html)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/vpc-subnet-console.png)

    1. On the **Adding VPC connection** screen, enter the **Subnet ID** value that you copied in the previous step for **Subnet ID**\.

    1. On the Amazon VPC security group console page, see which security groups are in that VPC by locating the VPC ID\.
 Choose a group, and copy its **Group ID** value\.

+      Create a new security group for use only with the elastic network interface created by Amazon QuickSight\.The group must allow inbound traffic on all ports from the security groups of the destinations you want to reach\.

-      The group you choose must allow inbound traffic from the database server's security group on all ports\.
-The group must also allow outbound traffic to the database server's security group on the port that the database is listening on\.
+      The group must also allow outbound traffic to the database on the port that the database is listening on\.

+      Additionally, you must update your database's security group to allow inbound traffic from your new security group\.

+      For more information, see [Security Group Rules for Amazon QuickSight's Elastic Network Interface](#vpc-security-groups-for-eni)\.
 **Note**
 The database server's security group must allow inbound traffic from the security group you choose\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/vpc-security-group-console.png)